A Political Spectrograph: High-Resolution Examinations of the United States' Ideological Landscape: Introduction

-The consistency of this one-dimensional projection is a boon for mathematical modeling of ideological dynamics (often under the broader categories of ``opinion dynamics" or ``sociophysics", e.g.~\cite{galam2008sociophysics, porter2016dynamical, sirbu2017opinion, sabin2020pull, kan2023adaptive}).
-These models have generally utilized abstract, binary or one-dimensional ``opinion" variables to explore the implications of theoretical influence environments, without necessarily connecting to real-world data due to the practical difficulties of observing and interpreting relevant (often internal/subjective) quantities.
+The consistency of this one-dimensional projection is a factor of considerable importance for mathematical modeling of ideological dynamics (often under the broader categories of ``opinion dynamics" or ``sociophysics," e.g.~\cite{galam2008sociophysics, porter2016dynamical, sirbu2017opinion, sabin2020pull, kan2023adaptive}).
+These models have generally utilized abstract, binary or one-dimensional ``opinion" variables to explore the implications of theoretical influence environments, without necessarily connecting to real-world data due to the practical difficulties of observing and interpreting relevant (often internal/individually-interpreted) quantities.

 In this study, we present a multi-faceted evaluation of individuals' sense of their own ideology and their ideological perception of political statements.
 We hope this work may serve as a bridge for these interested parties to understand the degree of consistency and variability inherent in taking this crucial step of contention with empirical data, and that with such grounding, future efforts may beget theory-experiment feedback loops aimed at elucidating these fascinating and powerful societal dynamics.